Bulbs of

 flowers in mid-winter.
 Excellent in a container.
 (Previously listed as I. sessile)

-5300 Ipheion uniflorum ‘Alberto Castillo’ (Tristagma uniflorum) Not available this year
+5300 Ipheion uniflorum ‘Alberto Castillo’ (Tristagma uniflorum) Each: $ 4.00

 An exceptional Ipheion, with much larger flowers that are a brilliant white,